divyanshurs/divyanshurs.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Thank you for visiting my website.
-I am a graduate student studying Robotics at the University of Pennsylvania.
-I am currently in my final semester actively looking for job opportunties in computer vision and motion planning roles.
+I recently graduated from the University of Pennsylvania completing my Master's in Robotics degree.
+I am actively looking for job opportunties in computer vision and motion planning roles.
 Please feel free to contact me with relevant roles via email.

 In my professional career, I have worked as an integration lead at [SkyMul](https://skymul.com/) (based in Atlanta) and developed end-to-end software pipelines to semalessly integrate with their quadrupedal hardware platform.
 I have extensively worked with ROS.
 Before joining Penn, I also worked on feature development for mobile robots for [Mowito](https://www.mowito.in/) which is a robotics startup based out of India.